samaaron/synth-designer/README.md

 * I have added functions for ```log``` and ```exp``` (useful for scaling parameters in a perceptualy meaningful way) and randomness, as well as a function that maps a variable from one numerical range into another.

+* Parsing expressions looks like a lot of work but this is mostly done when the DSL is parsed.
+At that point each expression is  converted to postfix form, so that it can be quickly evaluated with a stack when the webaudio graph is created.
+I have profiled this and it takes very little time (~ 2ms).

 * A graphical user interface is constructed on the fly with a slider for each parameter.

 * MIDI support now works properly with the release phase on envelopes; when a MIDI note off is received the webaudio graph is modified so that envelopes move to the release phase.